mkostrun/vibrometer/README.md

     So I ordered bearings from no-name vendor on brasilian river named web site and on the day they were supposed to arrive started the work.

+Eventually everything was put together with new bearings, but in the process of assembly I have noticed that one damper got extended to its maximum length.
+I recall reading in the service manual that if that happens the damper is gone but I had to use it because I did not have spare in reserve.

+This is where the story starts and is still going on strong.